SpiRaL-network/PokemonAnilTranslated/README.md

 Raizen
 https://www.youtube.com/@RaizenV

-IMPORTANT :
+IMPORTANT:

-I do not own this game, I patch it quickly to be able to play the last version of Pokémon Anil (v2.08) in English.
+I do not make this game, nor the translation.
+I patch it quickly using Raizen v1.12 text and graphics to be able to play the last version of Pokémon Anil (v2.08) in English.

-If the author or someone wants me to deleted this repo, feel free to contact me.
+If the author or the translator wants me to deleted this repo, feel free to contact me.

 This version is using Pokémon Anil v1.12 (Rayzen) English texts and graphics.